isomerpages/nparks-skyrise/_incentive-scheme/About.md

 			Effective Date</font></b><font color="green">
 </font></font></label>
     <div>
-      <p>SGIS will end on 31 March 2026, or when SGIS funds have been fully disbursed, whichever is earlier.
-Interested applicants are encouraged to apply for SGIS early as participation in the scheme will be on a first-come, first-served basis, and subject to availability of funds.</p><br>
+      <p>Interested applicants are encouraged to apply for SGIS early as participation in the scheme will be on a first-come, first-served basis, and subject to availability of funds.</p><br>
          </div>
  </li>
 <li>